Kansas City Bomber: Filming

 Filming was to have started in February 1972.
 Welch practiced skating for several months, training with pro teams, wearing a wig and dark glasses and posing as a journalist looking into a story.
-In January a rink was constructed on the MGM soundstage, enabling Welch to practise daily.
-She broke her right wrist during a speed skating session, forcing shooting to be put back eight weeks until April.
+In January, a rink was constructed on an MGM soundstage, enabling Welch to practice daily.
+She broke her right wrist during a speed skating session, forcing shooting to be postponed eight weeks until April.

-Filming took place in Portland, Oregon.
+Filming of Kansas City Bomber took place in Portland, Oregon.
 Two weeks into the shoot Welch suffered a cut lip and swollen face during a fight scene with co-star Helena Kallianiotes.
 An MGM spokesman said the two actors "got carried away" and Welch "got slugged".
 Welch later said she also bruised her knees, got a spasm in her trapezius, had some hematomas on her head, and suffered several headaches.

-The film used real-life stars of the National Skating Derby, Roller Games, as uncredited extras, such as Patti Cavin ('Big Bertha' Bogliani), Judy Arnold, Ralph Valladares, Ronnie Rains, Judy Sowinski, Richard Brown, Tonette Kadrmas and John Hall.
+The film used real-life stars of the National Skating Derby, Roller Games, as uncredited extras, such as Patti Cavin (as "Big Bertha" Bogliani), Judy Arnold (who was a skating stunt double for Raquel Welch's character), Ralph Valladares, Ronnie Rains, Judy Sowinski, Richard Brown, Tonette Kadrmas and John Hall.
 Real roller derby venues in Kansas City, Fresno, and Portland were also used for key scenes.

 "The film was fun", said Welch.
 "I like to be in physical pictures.
 And the Roller Games is a microcosm of this country, the kind of thing we create."